campossalex/CMLTelcoChurn/README.md

 and do not need detailed explanations of the code.
 Notes that are *specific to CML* will be emphasized in **block quotes**.

-### CDSW Inteface
+## CDSW Inteface

-Before start create the project and run the labs, let's explore CDSW internface
+Before start create the project and run the labs, let's explore CDSW interface:

 ![ml_create_project_1](images/cdsw_interface_1.png)